gottacatchenall/ms_data_schema_macroecology/manuscript.md

 [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in reproduceability and integration of published results [@Borregaard2016MorRep;
 @Zimmerman2008NewKno].
-In order to illustrate this, we provide case studies of other disciplines that have seen these benefits and greatly reduced the overhead of data assimilation across large spatial and temporal scales.
-We the conclude by show how `EcoJulia`, a set of libraries, tools, and database interfaces written in the `Julia` programming language [@Bezanson2015JulFre], enables simpler synthesis of macroecological data than existing tools, and is primed to become a vitally needed open-standard for ecological data.
+In order to illustrate this, we examine how bioinformatics  has greatly reduced the overhead of data assimilation.
+We then conclude by showing how `EcoJulia`, a set of libraries, tools, and database interfaces written in the `Julia` programming language [@Bezanson2015JulFre], enables simpler synthesis of macroecological data than existing tools, and is primed to become a vitally needed open-standard for ecological data.

 # Lessons from Bioinformatics

-Other scientific disciplines have benefited from open standards for data representation [@Woolley2020BioMar].
+## Data standardization

 Bioinformatics faced similar challenges in standardizing data---sequence data is collected from different machines, with different methodologies and data types.
 The `.FASTA` format for representing genomic sequences, a standard maintained by NCBI, enables integration with NCBI's standardized taxonomy identifiers further enables `FASTA` files to reference metadata about each sequence.

+## Open and accessible

+Publication necessitates making data available in a public repository.

+##  Automated integration

-The message here is automation (in-situ sensors routinely uploading data to servers, servers continuously pulling satellite data), and subsequent dimensionality reduction and composition of different remotely collected data.
+Another message here is automation (in-situ sensors routinely uploading data to servers, servers continuously pulling satellite data), and subsequent dimensionality reduction and composition of different remotely collected data.

 # Toward an open standard for ecological data: _EcoJulia_